Evagrius

 Evagrius is a prime instance where such is not the case, and the whole history of monasticism bears witness to the preservation of an element of the eschatological within the Church.

-The passage defends Evagrius against the charge that Hellenistic influence dissolved Christian eschatological tension, positioning his thought as a testimony to monasticism's apocalyptic orientation.
+The passage defends Evagrius against the charge that Hellenistic influence dissolved early Christian eschatological tension, arguing his work preserves this orientation within the monastic tradition.

 Evagrius’ history prepares us to accept the fact that he was a complex person.
 From the highest social and intellectual life of his times he passed to the most austere and simpl